What Have We Learned About Preventing School Shootings?

 Body

 Many people, when asked how they can best care for themselves to stay well, say something on the order of “handwashing, masks, social distancing….”
 Sure, all that!
 But we also need to respect the healthy things our mother tried to teach us.
 How about exercise and fresh air (even if it’s just a three-minute brisk walk around the block), adequate sleep and decent nutrition?
-Honoring our bodies now will help us stay healthy and […]
+Honoring our bodies now will help us stay […]

 We Can Do More to Prevent Patient Self-Harm in the Hospital